goccmack/gocc/README.md

 type Attrib interface {}
 ```

-Also parsed elements of the corresponding bnf rule can be represented in the expressionList as "$", digit.
+Also, parsed elements of the corresponding bnf rule can be represented in the expressionList as "$", digit.

 Some action expression examples: